canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/week1.sec1.1.to.1.4.md

 | 7.    | 1001      |
 | 8.    | 1111      |

-(a) Yes.
+(a) Yes, hence it has **'parity check digit'** which means number of '1' must be even.

 (b) Codewords must have even quantity of '1'.
-It can be; (We will change just one digit to make it even.)
+(We will change just one digit to make it even.)

 Received: '1101'

+It can be;

 | Order | Codewords |
 | ----- | --------- |